vannyorvannie/TuxOwnerTF2Linux/README.md

+# IMPORTANT INFO!
+- This cheat is no longer working due to the x64 update.
+- This cheat is no longer being worked on.

 # TuxOwner A Darkstorm Linux Paste
 A linux cheat made by Vannie/Reality (me).
 Most of the stuff is pasted from darkstorm based stuff (Dumpster-Fire, Potassium, ETC).
 This source is a mess btw.